Through My Eyes. Again - Cover

 “Coffee?”
 Mutti Frida’s surprise was evident in her voice.

 “OK, Willi.”
-She poured me a small cup from the coffee pot on the stove: strong, dark and bitter – good, but not up to Melbourne espresso standards.
+She poured me a small cup from the coffee machine on the stove: strong, dark and a touch bitter – good, although not quite up to Melbourne espresso standards.

 Col saw my appreciative smile and picked up my cup, taking a sip.
-“Ugh.”
+“Ugh.
+That’s awful.”
 She shuddered with disgust.

-Mutti Frida put slices of Mr Searle’s fruit cake on the table.
+Mutti Frida smiled and put slices of Mr. Searle’s fruit cake on the table.
 “Tell us all about your trip, Willi.”
 She settled on her chair, sipping her coffee.

-I knew this would be difficult for them.
+I peered at them both, knowing what I had to say first would be difficult for them.
+I breathed in.
 “In Leipzig, I met Oberstleutnant Schmidt.”
-Both of them paled.
-“We were at a reception and I didn’t realise he was there until I was being introduced to him.”
+Both paled and sudden tension appeared in their stilled hands.
+“There was a reception at the Leipzig Opera.
+I didn’t realise he was there until I was being introduced to him.”

-Their eyes held fear there but something else – suspicion?
+Their eyes filled with fear, but something else as well – suspicion?
 Of me?

-Col recognised my uncertainty and reached for my hand.
-“Willi, I know you would not betray us.”
+Col reached for my hand and smiled.
+“It’s all right, Willi.
+I know you would not betray us.”

 Mutti Frida was puzzled.
 “In Germany?”